BLCM/bl3mods/Apocalyptech/loot_changes/black_market_world_drops/README.md

 Changelog
 =========

+**v1.1.1** - Dec 11, 2021
+ * Turns out my previous "fix" for VC3 compatibility didn't work as well as I'd hoped.
+This update fixes it up for real.

 **v1.1.0** - Nov 19, 2021
  * Updated with compatibility with yesterday's Vault Card 3 update, which changed how the machines decide their loot pools.